 1. Be familiar with the procedures by which both petit and grand jury venires are selected in the particular jurisdiction and should be alert to any potential legal challenges to the composition or selection of the venires.
 2. Be familiar with the local practices and the individual trial judge's procedures for selecting a jury from a panel of the venire, and should be alert to any potential legal challenges to these procedures.

-3. Prior to jury selection, seek to obtain a prospective juror list and the standard jury questionnaire where feasible, and seek access to and retain the juror questionnaires that have been completed by potential jurors.
+2. Prior to jury selection, seek to obtain a prospective juror list and the standard jury questionnaire where feasible, and seek access to and retain the juror questionnaires that have been completed by potential jurors.
 Consider requesting use of a separate questionnaire that is tailored to the client's case.
 Determine the court's method for tracking juror seating and selection.

-4. Where appropriate, develop and file written voir dire questions in advance of trial.
-Tailor voir dire questions to the specific case.
+3. Tailor voir dire questions to the specific case.
 Among the purposes for voir dire questions are the following: